statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

 [^1]: Technically, we’re talking about statecharts throughout this article because we want the expressivity benefits of hierarchical and concurrent states.
 We’ll use the more common term just for familiarity.

+[^2]: This was pioneered by platforms like [Cadence](https://cadenceworkflow.io/docs/concepts/workflows).
+These platforms were a *huge* leap forward for proactive system design because they enabled cohesion in this type of software for the first time.
+The fact that we believe that state machines are a more suitable abstraction doesn't detract at all from the amazing advance that these platforms made.

-[^2]: The only exception we’re aware of is [Golem](https://www.golem.cloud/platform), a workflow engine built around Web Assembly.
+[^3]: The only exception we’re aware of is [Golem](https://www.golem.cloud/platform), a workflow engine built around Web Assembly.
 You can't snapshot the memory of a regular process and restore it but, because of Web Assembly’s sandbox model, they are able to capture the full program state and do actual resumption.
 This is a beautiful abstraction for resumption but doesn't address upgrading running instances.